PipedreamHQ/docs/docs/notebook/sources/README.md

 ## Cron Scheduler Source

-See [the cron docs](/cron/) for more information on how to use the **Cron Scheduler** source.
+See [the cron docs](/cron/) for more information on how to use the **Cron Scheduler** trigger.

-## Stripe, Sendgrid, and other SaaS sources
+## Stripe, Sendgrid, and other SaaS triggers

-You'll notice a range of other sources available to choose from on new workflows:
+You'll notice a range of other triggers available to choose from on new workflows:

 <div>
 <img alt="List of SaaS sources" width="300" src="./images/list-of-sources.png">
 </div>

-These sources all utilize webhooks for delivering new events to workflows, and operate in like a Webhook source in every way.
+These triggers all utilize webhooks for delivering new events to workflows, and operate in like a Webhook trigger in every way.
 But they help you better identify the true source of the events sent to a workflow.
 For example, the icon tied to the source is displayed on your list of workflows on the homepage.

-If you don't see a source you'd like us to create, please [let us know](https://spectrum.chat/pipedream/feature-requests?tab=posts).
+If you don't see a source you'd like us to create, please [let us know](https://pipdream.com/community/).

 <Footer />